-The American Baptist Seminary of the West participates in the VA Yellow Ribbon Program.
+The Berkeley School of Theology participates in the VA Yellow Ribbon Program.
 The seminary has agreed to provide a tuition scholarship of 50% to a maximum of 3 qualifying veterans during the Academic Year.

 Students will be considered to receive the Yellow Ribbon Award on a first come first serve basis.
 Students who are eligible for the Yellow Ribbon program must submit a copy of their Certificate of Eligibility (COE) to the Office of Vice President.
 The priority deadline is August 1.
-Students will receive notification from the American Baptist Seminary of the West if they are selected to receive the Yellow Ribbon Award.
+Students will receive notification from the Berkeley School of Theology if they are selected to receive the Yellow Ribbon Award.